Skip to Content

 • Sage

-Powdery mildew can be a problem for many people.
+Powdery Mildew can be a problem for many people.
 This is not the only disease that you may come across.
-Other diseases and pests, such as the ones below, can plaque your growth.
+Other conditions and pests, such as the ones below, can plaque your growth.
 If a link is included, this will take you to other blog posts I have written on that subject to help you with your gardens.

 Conclusion